Simplicius Simplicissimus: Frontispiece monster

 Much has been written on the frontispiece copperplate drawing (fig. top right) depicted an enigmatic winged monster holding an illustrated book.

-It has been described as a composite creature (a chimera) with the features of a goat, fish, bird, human, though "Satyr-head" (Satyrkopf, rather thang goat/human) on a Chimera body, may be more apt, since the satyr is a wordplay of the "satirical" nature of the work, though the label "chimera", has been criticized as strictly incorrect, as it does not match the classical (Homeric) chimera of the lion-goat-serpent variety.
+It has been described as a composite creature (a chimera) with the features of a goat, fish, bird, human, though "Satyr-head" (Satyrkopf, rather than goat/human) on a Chimera body, may be more apt, since the satyr is a wordplay of the "satirical" nature of the work, though the label "chimera", has been criticized as strictly incorrect, as it does not match the classical (Homeric) chimera of the lion-goat-serpent variety.